-For Example: If you were running a lifestyle blog you wouldn’t want 3 photos of yourself side by side.
+For Example: If you were running a lifestyle blog you would want 3 photos of yourself side by side.
 Instead, you would want to break up your feed with other images such as food, lifestyle action shots or maybe scenery.
 This way the composition is broken up and kept interesting.

 Picking out a color palette is very important to keep your feed looking consistent.
-This doesn’t have to mean sticking to one color, just means you need to have a familiar feeling throughout.
+This doesn’t have to mean sticking to one color, it just means you need to have a familiar feeling throughout.

 If you’re going to use text elements in your posts it’s a good idea to stick to one or two different fonts that are consistent with your brand.
 This means that they match your website or other marketing materials.

 Make sure you are sticking to only 1 or 2 different filters for your Instagram photos.
 Using a different filter for every post can quickly make an Instagram feed feel disjointed.